Things to do in Aswan

 As I mentioned earlier, Aswan was home to the quarries of the stone that Ancient Egypt used to build its most impressive monuments.

-One of these quarries has been preserved for visitors and it has an incredible sight within in – the Unfinished Obelisk.
+One of these quarries has been preserved for visitors and it has an incredible sight within – the Unfinished Obelisk.

 Unfinished obelisk, Aswan, Egypt